What are my rights?

 – Ella, Delta, BC

 With a standard representation agreement, you can give someone the authority to help you make certain decisions.
-They’re often referred to as section 7 representation agreements.
-They’re usually made by people who need support to make decisions now, and into the future.
+It's usually made by people who need support to make decisions now, and into the future.

-The relationship that the agreement describes is recognized by the law.
-This means that outside parties must, by law, respect the arrangement.
+This type of agreement is sometimes called a section 7 representation agreement, based on this underlying law.
+The relationship it establishes must be respected by outside parties.
 The agreement tells others that your representative is authorized by the law to help you do certain things.
 Banks, doctors and other service providers may insist on seeing the agreement before they talk to your representative.

 Dealing with banks